katlopz/Simia/README.md

 # Simia

-2D platformer game made in Unity for COMP313 in collaboration with other students from Victoria University or Wellington
+2D platformer game made in Unity, in collaboration with other students from Victoria University or Wellington

 ## Premise